This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 1. Berlin – Our former first lady (she was first born), Liberty first went to a puppy raiser home until she was 16 weeks old.
 Unfortunately, I did not have a puppy raiser to work with her for the full 18 months.
 As luck would have it the breeder we partnered with for this Golden litter was looking for a female puppy as a potential breeding dog.
 She already knew Berlin’s lineage (obviously) and took her in as a future breeder.

 3. Koru Bear – AKA “Bear”.
 AKA “Tank”.
-We kept our lil Bear to train as a service dog.
-From the beginning we knew he was a little softy, but he past the retrieval test with flying colors so we had high hopes for him.
+We kept our Lil Bear to train as a service dog.
+From the beginning, we knew he was a little softy, but he passed the retrieval test with flying colors so we had high hopes for him.

 After discussing with my wife we decided to see if our friends were interested in adopting Bear.

 They said YES!
 And the rest is history.

 Heck, he has a huge following cheering for him every step of the way!

 Once again, Happy Birthday to our Golden Litter!